-In order for the Board to efficiently provide strategic oversight of F&N, the Board delegates specific areas of responsibilities to five board committees (the "Board Committees") namely, the Board Executive Committee, the Audit Committee, the Nominating Committee, the Remuneration Committee and the Risk Management Committee.
+In order for the Board to efficiently provide strategic oversight of F&N, the Board delegates specific areas of responsibilities to five board committees (the "Board Committees") namely, the Board Executive Committee, the Audit Committee, the Nominating Committee, the Remuneration Committee and the Sustainability and Risk Management Committee.

 Each Board Committee is governed by clear terms of reference (the "Terms of Reference") which have been approved by the Board.
+The determination, amendment or alteration of the Terms of Reference of any Board Committee is a matter reserved for the Board's approval.
+For example, following the change of name of the Risk Management Committee to the Sustainability and Risk Management Committee ("SRMC"), the Board approved changes to the Terms of Reference of this Board Committee taking into consideration the additional role of the SRMC to assist the Board in carrying out its responsibility in determining environmental, social and governance factors ("ESG factors") identified as material to the business and monitoring and managing ESG factors.

 Minutes of all Board Committee meetings are circulated to the Board so that directors of the Company (the "Directors") are aware of and kept updated as to the proceedings and matters discussed during such meetings.

-The Company adopts a framework of delegated authorisations in its Manual of Authority ("MOA").
+The Company also adopts a framework of delegated authorisations in its Manual of Authority ("MOA").
 The MOA defines the procedures and levels of authorisation required for specified transactions.
-It also sets out approval limits for operating and capital expenditure as well as acquisitions and disposals of assets and investments.
-The MOA also contains a schedule of matters specifically reserved to the Board for approval.
-These include approval of annual budgets, financial plans, financial statements, business strategies and material transactions, such as major acquisitions, divestments, funding and investment proposals.
+It sets out approval limits for operating and capital expenditure as well as acquisitions and disposals of assets and investments.
 The MOA authorises the Board Executive Committee ("Board Exco") to approve certain transactions up to specified limits, beyond which the approval of the Board needs to be obtained.
 Below the Board and Board Exco levels, there are appropriate delegation of authority and approval sub-limits at management level, to facilitate operational efficiency.
+Under the MOA, certain matters such as approval of credit facilities, approval of annual capital budget and annual operating budget are matters specifically reserved for the approval of the Board.
+Board approval is also required for material transactions, such as major acquisitions, divestments, funding and investment proposals.